 This handbook is designed-as specified in Section 9.4 of the Bylaws of Oral Roberts University-to provide information to the faculty and staff of Oral Roberts University concerning the procedures and guidelines for all faculty prerogatives and the authority and duties of faculty and administration.
-(See Appendix G)
+(See https://oru.edu/pdfs/about-oru/board-of-trustees/1572294291 Bylaws - As of April 2016.pdf)

 The information in this handbook is to be reviewed periodically by the faculty, Office of the President, and the Board of Trustees.
 Upon review, the Board of Trustees approves and authorizes changes to this handbook.
-The Board of Trustees retains the authority to modify policies and procedures at any time by following procedures specified in the Bylaws of Oral Roberts University.
+The Board of Trustees retains the authority to modify policies and procedures at any time by following procedures specified in the Bylaws of Oral Roberts University, which shall become effective as of the date of adoption by the Board of Trustees.